 propera pell 2016

-La Propera Pell (2016) Review
+La Propera Pell Film Review

-Why I Took It off the List
+Why I took it off the list:

 After reviewing the excellent series Patria (2020) last time, I felt like catching up on some other Spanish-produced films and TV I’d had on my list for a while.